This section provides guidance on Construction Site Planning and Management. Click on the below topics to navigate to the corresponding section.

 GUIDELINES

-The Erosion and Sediment Control Plan should clearly show the areas of vegetation and trees to be protected.
-The appropriate fencing or protection barrier will also be identified on these plans.
-The figures on the next page show two examples of tree protection.
 The wood impact barrier is appropriate for the more urban sites where space is limited and trees are often located within sidewalk areas.
-Wrapping tree trunks with straw wattles should help protect existing trees within dense project areas.
+Wrapping tree trunks with straw wattles help protect existing trees within dense project areas.
 During contractor supplied erosion and sediment control training, work crews should learn how to install and maintain these protective measures.
-To further support vegetation protection, the following construction activities should not be conducted or located within and around the barrier of the protected areas:
+Requirements for protection fencing and wood impact barriers are as follows:

-- Parking, vehicle access areas, stockpiles and storage areas
+- Parking, vehicle access areas, stockpiles, and storage areas

 - Trenching